FOSSEE/sees/versionControl/exercises.rst

 #.
 Answer the new questions that were added by your neighbor, both to his/her
    file and your file.
 Commit changes.
 Push.

 #.
-Edit the file ``people.txt``.
-Add your name, followed by a colon, followed
+Edit the file ``people.txt`` in ``punchagan/01-mercurial`` .
+Add your
-   by a comma separated list of your interests.
+   name, followed by a colon, followed by a comma separated list of your interests.
 Commit your changes and push.

 #.
-Edit the file ``story.txt`` in the folder ``punchagan`` and add one
+Edit the file ``story.txt`` in the folder ``punchagan/01-mercurial`` and
-   sentence at the end of the present story.
+   add one sentence at the end of the present story.
 Commit your changes and push them.
 Wait until at least 3 other people change the file, before you make your next change.
 This can continue for as long as you like. ;)

 ..
    Local Variables: